archlinux/aur/README.md

 1. `sudo nano /etc/bitcoin/bitcoin.conf` and uncomment "prune=550".
 Set "rpcuser=" and "rpcpassword=" how you like.
 You will need those values later.
 2. `sudo nano /etc/bitcoin/bitcoin.conf` and add the following to the `[main]` block which is at the end of the file.
 ```
+whitelist=127.0.0.1
 zmqpubrawblock=tcp://127.0.0.1:28332
 zmqpubrawtx=tcp://127.0.0.1:28333
 ```

 ### lnd
 1. Start lnd.
-2. `lncli create` and create you necessary wallet.
+2. `lncli create` and create your necessary wallet.

 ### nbxplorer
-1. `nano ~/.nbxplorer/Main/settings.config` and set "btc.rpc.auth=" according to the prior set values in the bitcoin configuration file.
+1. `nano ~/.nbxplorer/Main/settings.config` and set "btc.rpc.auth=" according to the priorly set values in the bitcoin configuration file.

 ### btcpayserver
 1. `nano ~/.btcpayserver/Main/settings.config` and uncomment the SQLite database line.
 Alternatively, a different database can be used instead.
 2. `nano ~/.btcpayserver/Main/settings.config` and append the output of `openssl x509 -noout -fingerprint -sha256 -inform pem -in ~/.lnd/tls.cert` to the file line `BTC.lightning=type=lnd-rest;server=https://127.0.0.1:8080/;macaroonfilepath=/home/USERNAME/.lnd/data/chain/bitcoin/mainnet/admin.macaroon;certthumbprint=`.
 Alternatively, use this file line `BTC.lightning=type=lnd-rest;server=https://127.0.0.1:8080/;macaroonfilepath=/home/USERNAME/.lnd/data/chain/bitcoin/mainnet/admin.macaroon;allowinsecure=true`.

 ### nginx
+* You can use any HTTP server which supports reverse proxying.
+Instructions are given for nginx.
 1. `sudo nano /etc/nginx/nginx.conf` and configure your nginx server as a reverse HTTP proxy to the btcpayserver HTTP server.
-2. Additional headers are needed as otherwise the website will show an error that HTTPS is not used.
+Additional headers are needed as otherwise the website will show an error that HTTPS is not used.
+You also need to create SSL keys.
 ```
 http
 {